bvm-org/bvm/docs/bvm.md

   last two are very specific to the use of PostScript to construct the layout of data on a page.

-* Should the operand stack (and maybe others?) be contiguous, or should each activation frame turn out to be an entirely separate stack which merely links to its parent?
-The contiguous design is what people are most used to from e.g. C's use of the stack, but it adds cost to closure capture when the environment of the closure can include stack-based variables and thus sections of the stack then have to be copied out and saved for use by the closure, should it be later invoked.
+* Should the operand stack (and maybe others) be continuous, or
+  disjoint: i.e. should all function calls permit modification of the same stack, or should each function call result in an entirely separate stack which merely has a pointer to its parent stack?
+The continuous design is what people are most used to from e.g. C's use of the stack, but it adds cost to closure capture when the environment of the closure can include stack-based variables and thus sections of the stack then have to be copied out and saved for use by the closure, should it be later invoked.
 This can get rather complex if the saved environment includes the contents of parent lexical scopes which are then modified elsewhere and perhaps even shared between different closures.
 For example, in the pseudo code

         var k, x, y, z;
         x = function () {